-Phishing is a technique used by thieves to obtain, using fake sites, your login details (account name and password) and other personal data to steal everything you have in your account.
+Phishing is a technique used by thieves to obtain, using fake sites, your login details (account name or email address, and password) and other personal data to steal everything you have in your account.

 These sites look like Ankama websites (names, vocabulary, images, etc.) but do not belong to us!